joshpencheon/joshpencheon.github.io/_posts/2025-02-23-retrospectively-enabling-zfs-encryption.md

 * run `sudo zpool initialize -w main-pool` to zero over the freed space, or
 * issue a secure TRIM erase instruction to the physical devices with `sudo zpool trim --secure -w main-pool` (hardware support allowing).

+## Further reading

+I've written separately on [automatically mounting encrypted dataset on boot]({% post_url 2025-03-08-mounting-zfs-encrypted-datasets-on-boot %}), which is possible here due to the use of a file as the dataset's `keylocation`.